webpack/stylelint-webpack-plugin/README.md

 Path to `stylelint` instance that will be used for linting.

+### `threads`

+- Type: `Boolean | Number`
+- Default: `false`

+Set to true for an auto-selected pool size based on number of cpus.
+Set to a number greater than 1 to set an explicit pool size.
+Set to false, 1, or less to disable and only run in main process.

 ### Errors and Warning

 **By default the plugin will auto adjust error reporting depending on stylelint errors/warnings counts.**